ryanjgallagher/ryanjgallagher.github.io/research.md

 # On the Job Market!

-I am seeking academic and industry positions that start in summer or fall 2022 for when I graduate in May 2022 with a Ph.D. in Network science.
-For academia, I am seeking positions in communication, information science, data science, and complex systems departments.
-For industry, I am seeking research positions broadly related to online commmunication, including social media.
+I am seeking industry data science and research positions broadly related to online communication, platform integrity, or social media.

-Please see [my CV](files/Gallagher_CV.pdf) for my research and teaching experience.
+Please see [my resume](files/Gallagher_Resume.pdf) for my professional data science experience.
 You are welcome to [contact me](/contact) with any relevant opportunities.

 # Research